gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Technical_Design.md

 ## 1. System Overview

-The Raspberry Pi 5 Edge ML Traffic Monitoring System is designed to provide real-time vehicle detection, speed measurement, and traffic analytics at the edge.
-The system leverages a Raspberry Pi 5, an AI-enabled camera, and an OmniPreSense OPS243-C radar sensor to process video and radar data locally, sending only processed results to cloud services for aggregation and reporting.
+The Raspberry Pi 5 Edge ML Traffic Monitoring System is designed to provide real-time vehicle detection, classification, speed measurement, and traffic analytics at the edge.
+The system leverages a Raspberry Pi 5, an AI-enabled IMX500 camera with on-sensor processing, and an OmniPreSense OPS243-C radar sensor to perform radar-triggered vehicle classification and analysis locally, sending only processed results and metadata to cloud services for aggregation and reporting.
 This approach reduces bandwidth, increases privacy, and enables rapid response to traffic events.

 **Objectives:**

 - Deploy a low-cost, scalable, and reliable edge-based traffic monitoring solution
-- Integrate ML/AI for vehicle detection, classification, and anomaly detection
+- **Integrate radar-triggered edge AI for real-time vehicle classification**
+- **Perform on-camera AI inference using IMX500 neural processing unit**
-- Fuse camera and radar data for accurate speed and event measurement
+- Fuse radar and AI camera data for accurate speed and vehicle identification
 - Provide real-time dashboards and cloud-based analytics

 **Key Features:**

+- **Radar-triggered edge AI processing with <350ms total latency**
+- **On-camera vehicle classification with 85-95% accuracy**
-- Local ML inference and data fusion
+- **Multi-sensor data fusion (radar + motion detection + AI)**
 - Real-time web dashboard (Edge UI)
 - Cloud integration for historical analytics and alerts (Cloud UI)
 - Modular, container-friendly architecture